Discovery Call Framework: Questions, Scripts & the 30-Minute Structure

 Talk track example:

-"Before we get into the challenges you are facing, it would help me to understand the lay of the land.
-Can you give me a quick overview of how your team currently handles [relevant process]?
-I am thinking things like team size, the tools you are using, and what the typical workflow looks like."
+"Before we get into the challenges, help me understand the lay of the land.
+Can you give me a quick overview of how your team currently handles [relevant process] — team size, tools, typical workflow?"

 Important notes on situation questions:

-- Do not spend more than five minutes here.
-Situation questions are necessary but not where the magic happens.
-They are factual and can feel like an interrogation if you linger too long.
+- Do not linger past five minutes.
+Situation questions are factual and can feel like an interrogation if overplayed.

-- Research as much as you can before the call so you do not waste time asking questions you could have answered with a LinkedIn search or a visit to their website.
+- Research before the call so you do not waste time on questions you could have answered with LinkedIn or their website.

 - Listen for implicit signals.
-When someone says "we are using [tool] but we built a lot of custom workarounds," they have just handed you a problem without you needing to ask.
+"We are using [tool] but we built a lot of custom workarounds" has just handed you a problem.

 Minute 10-18: Problem Questions (8 minutes)

 This is the heart of discovery.
-Problem questions uncover the gaps, frustrations, and challenges in their current state.
-This is where great sellers separate themselves from average ones.
+Problem questions uncover the gaps and frustrations in their current state — where great sellers separate themselves from average ones.

-The key is to go deep, not wide.
-It is better to fully explore two or three problems than to superficially touch on seven.
-When you find a pain point, resist the urge to jump to your solution.
-Instead, stay curious and keep digging.
+Go deep, not wide.
+Better to fully explore two or three problems than to touch superficially on seven.
+When you hit a pain point, resist the urge to pitch.
+Stay curious and keep digging.

 Key problem questions: